telerik/winforms-docs/gridview/rows/drag-and-drop.md

 {{endregion}}

 The next event we will handle is the PreviewDragOver event.
 This event allows you to control on what targets the row being dragged can be dropped on.
 In this case, as long as it’s being dropped somewhere on the target grid, we are good with it.
-Implement the handler as follows:#_[C#] _
+Implement the handler as follows:

 {{source=..\SamplesCS\GridView\Rows\DragAndDropRadGrid.cs region=PreviewDragOver}}
 {{source=..\SamplesVB\GridView\Rows\DragAndDropRadGrid.vb region=PreviewDragOver}}